mcgfeller/DDH/README.md

 ## Key Services

+#### Walled Garden

+The Walled Garden is the user environment for DApps.
+The environment provides isolation between apps and from the outside.

 #### DDH API

-This is both the API from the outside to read DDH data and the API that Data Apps use to read and write data.
+This is both the API from the outside to read DDH data and the API that Data Apps use (within the Walled Garden) to read and write data.

 #### Market